vwmark1993/cardist/README.md

 ### Cardist
 Cardist is an e-commerce web application which allows users to buy and sell playing cards and playing card-related products.
 The functionality is very similar to eBay, albeit with a more narrowly focused market niche.

 The web application has three components: front-end UI, back-end API, and database.
 The front-end UI is the application website users directly interact with.
 The back-end API handles database controller requests and should not be seen by the users.
-Lastly, the PostgreSQL database is hosted on Bit.io (https://bit.io/).
+The PostgreSQL database is hosted on Bit.io (https://bit.io/).
 Additionally, Stripe services are used to handle credit card payments.

 #### Front-end UI
 * The front-end app uses Vue 3, Vue Router, Vuex, Axios, and Tailwind.css.